Grantville GA DUI Lawyer – Grantville GA DUI Attorney

-If you were arrested for DUI in Grantville GA or anywhere else in Coweta County, you should know you only have thirty business days to save your Georgia driver's license from suspension.
+If you were arrested for DUI in Grantville GA or anywhere else in Coweta County, you should know you only have thirty calendar days to save your Georgia driver's license from suspension.
 To keep your license from an automatic suspension, you or your Grantville GA DUI Lawyer must file an Administrative License Suspension (ALS) hearing or request an ignition interlock device.
 The fee to file the request is $150.
 If this step is not done, your license will be suspended.
 If you refused the State's chemical test of your breath, blood, or urine, your license will be suspended for one year, with no opportunity for a restricted license or an early reinstatement.
 Do not wait to contact a Grantville GA DUI Attorney.
 You only have one chance to have your case handled properly from the beginning.
 When you need a DUI Lawyer in Grantville GA, contact the Law Office of Richard Lawson.

 Summary of Field Sobriety Tests